Dvergar/pygadebot/README.md

 # Pygadebot

 Pygadebot is a simple python irc bot which regularly sends tweets on a channel from a customized twitter search.
+Could have been a gist...

 ## Tutorial
 * Make a search on twitter, let's say you searched for "super noodles", you'll get that url `https://twitter.com/#!/search/super%20noodles`.